bluekitchen/btstack/chipset/README.md

 For a long time, the EM9301 has been the only Bluetooth Single-Mode LE chipset with an HCI interface.
 The EM9301 can be connected via SPI or UART.
 The UART interface does not support hardware flow control and is not recommended for use with BTstack.
 The SPI mode uses a proprietary but documented extension to implement flow control and signal if the EM9301 has data to send.

-In December 2016, EM released the new EM9304 that also features an HCI mode and adds support for optional Bluetooth 4.2. features.
+In December 2016, EM released the new EM9304 that also features an HCI mode and adds support for optional Bluetooth 4.2 features.
 It supports the Data Length Extension and up to 8 LE roles.
 The EM9304 is a larger MCU that allows to run custom code on it.
-For this, an advanced mechanism to upload configuration and firmware to RAM or into an One-Time-Programmable area of 128 kB is supported.
+For this, an advanced mechanism for uploading configuration and firmware to RAM or into a 128 kB one-time-programmable area is supported.
 It supports a superset of the vendor specific commands of the EM9301.

 EM9304 is used by the 'stm32-l073rz-em9304' port in BTstack.
 The port.c file also contains an IRQ+DMA-driven implementation of the SPI H4 protocol specified in the [datasheet](http://www.emmicroelectronic.com/sites/default/files/public/products/datasheets/9304-ds_0.pdf).

-**BD Addr** must be set during startup for EM9301 since it does not have a stored fix address.
-The EM9304 comes with an valid address stored in OTP.
+**BD Addr** must be set during startup for EM9301 since it does not have a stored fixed address.
+The EM9304 comes with a valid address stored in OTP.

 **SCO data** is not supported since it is LE only.

 **Baud rate** can be set for UART mode.
-For SPI, the master controls the speed via the SPI Clock line.
-With 3.3V, 16 Mhz is supported.
+For SPI, the master controls the speed via the SPI clock line.
+With 3.3 V, 16 MHz is supported.

 **Init scripts** are not required although it is possible to upload small firmware patches to RAM or the OTP memory (EM9304 only).

 **BTstack integration**: The common code for the EM9304 is provided by *btstack_chipset_em9301.c*.
-During the setup, *btstack_chipset_em9301_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.
-It enables to set the BD Addr during start.
+During setup, the *btstack_chipset_em9301_instance* function is used to get a *btstack_chipset_t* instance, which is passed to the *hci_init* function.
+It allows setting the BD Addr during startup.

 ## Intel Dual Wireless 8260, 8265

-Wifi/Bluetooth combo cards mainly used in mobile computers.
+Wi-Fi/Bluetooth combo cards are mainly used in mobile computers.
 The Bluetooth part requires the upload of a firmware file and a configuration file.
-SCO, DLE, Multiple roles not tested.
+SCO, DLE, and multiple roles are untested.

 ## Nordic nRF5 series

-The Single-Mode LE chipsets from the Nordic nRF5 series chipsets usually do not have an HCI interface.
-Instead, they provide an LE Bluetooth Stack as a binary library, the so-called *SoftDevices*.
-Developer can write their Bluetooth application on top of this library.
-Since the chipset can be programmed, it can also be loaded with a firmware that provides a regular HCI H4 interface for a Host.
+The single-mode LE chipsets from the Nordic nRF5 series usually do not have an HCI interface.
+Instead, they provide an LE Bluetooth stack as a binary library, the so-called *SoftDevice*.
+Developers can write their Bluetooth application on top of this library.
+Since the chipset can be programmed, it can also be loaded with firmware that provides a regular HCI H4 interface for a Host.

 An interesting feature of the nRF5 chipsets is that they can support multiple LE roles at the same time, e.g. being Central in one connection and a Peripheral in another connection.
 Also, the nRF52 SoftDevice implementation supports the Bluetooth 4.2 Data Length Extension.

-Both nRF5 series, the nRF51 and the nRF52, can be used with an HCI firmware.
-The nRF51 does not support encrypted connections at the moment (November 18th, 2016) although this might become supported as well.
+Both nRF5 families, the nRF51 and the nRF52, can be used with HCI firmware.
+The nRF51 does not currently support encrypted connections (last checked November 18th, 2016), although this might become supported as well.

 **BD ADDR** is not set automatically.
-However, during production, a 64-bit random number is stored in the each chip.
-Nordic uses this random number as a random static address in their SoftDevice implementation.
+However, during production, a 64-bit random number is stored in each chip.
+Nordic uses this random number as a random static address in its SoftDevice implementation.

 **SCO data** is not supported since it is LE only.